Academics Banner

 Josh Schwartz bases his coaching philosophy around three E’s (effort, enthusiasm, and execution), which has allowed him to build an impressive resume in lacrosse.

 Mr. Schwartz has worked at five different colleges, most recently rising to the rank of Associate Head Coach at Catawba College.
+Christ School lacrosse has been bolstered by his coaching expertise and Mr. Schwartz teaches in the Learning Resource Department.

 He graduated from the University of Mount Olive with a B.S. degree in Exercise Science in 2014, then earned his master’s in College Athletics Administration from Coker College.
-Mr. Schwartz will live in Greenbrier House with his wife, Katie.